Juniper/vqfx10k-vagrant/README.md

 ### How to provide feedback or report issue

-the best solution to provide feedback is to open a new issue on the [github tracker](https://github.com/Juniper/vqfx10k-vagrant/issues) associated with this repo
+The best solution to provide feedback is to open a new issue on the [github tracker](https://github.com/Juniper/vqfx10k-vagrant/issues) associated with this repo

-# Vagrant providers
+# vQFX10K

-For now, only Virtualbox is supported as a provider
+vqfx10k is a tool provided for lab and training, this is not a intended to be used in production.
+Capacities are similar to a real QFX10K but performance are very limited in this version.

-# vQFX10K Mode, Architecture and Limitations
+## Mode, Architecture and Limitations

 vqfx10k for Vagrant can work in 2 modes : **Full** and **Light**

-## Mode Full
+### Mode Full
 In mode full, it require 2 VMs for each instance
- - 1 Routing Engine VM, running Junos (add box name)
+ - 1 Routing Engine VM, running Junos (vqfx10k-re-virtualbox.box)
- - 1 Packet Forwarding Engine, running Linux (add box name)
+ - 1 Packet Forwarding Engine, running Linux (vqfx10k-pfe-virtualbox.box)

->In mode Full, the dataplane is fully functionnal and is very close to the real QFX10K
+>In mode Full, the dataplane is fully functional and is very close to the real QFX10K

 These 2 VMS need to be interconnected with a dedicated private network on their interface number 1, (interface 0 is always reserved for Vagrant for the management).
 All data-plane ports need to be connected to the Routing Engine (RE) VM, up to 12 data-plane ports are supported.
 Ports name will be xe-0/0/0 to xe-0/0/11

-### Limitations in Mode full
+#### Limitations in Mode full
 Only few features are not supported due to some architecture differences between vQFX10K and a real QFX10K

 Not supported features:
  - Analytics
  - Guest VM/ Guest container

-## Mode Light
+### Mode Light

 In mode light, only 1 Routing Engine VM, running Junos is required for each instance